California wildfire traps campers in national forest

 The California Highway Patrol shut State Route 168 to only allow access for emergency responders and evacuees.

 In Southern California, a fire in the foothills of Yucaipa east of Los Angeles prompted evacuation orders for eastern portions of the city of 54,000 along with several communities, including Oak Glen, Mountain Home Village and Forest Falls.
-The California Department of Forestry and Fire Protection (Cal Fire) said the fire scorched at least 1.5 square miles (3.9 square kilometers) and was burning at a 'moderate to dangerous' rate of spread.
+The California Department of Forestry and Fire Protection, also known as Cal Fire, said the fire scorched at least 1.5 square miles (3.9 square kilometers) and was burning at a 'moderate to dangerous' rate of spread.

 A portion of the San Gorgonio Wilderness was closed, and hikers were urged to leave.